tychon/phrases/README.md

 ### Commands on prompt

-This annotation begins the helptext shown if you type `help` in the programs command prompt.
+This helptext is shown if you type `help` in the programs command prompt.
 It's embedded on compiletime into the haskell code.
 ```
 %% BEGIN_PROMPTHELP